Mihir Chowdhury: Biography

-Chowdhury was born in Dhaka of British India (presently in Bangladesh) to Jogendra Kumar Chowdhury and Indira Chowdhury (nee' Guhathakurta), graduated in chemistry from Calcutta University in 1955 and completed his master's degree in 1957 from the Rajabazar Science College, Calcutta University.
+Chowdhury was born in Dhaka of British India (presently in Bangladesh) to Prof. Jogendra Kumar Chowdhury, a chemistry professor at Dacca University and Indira Chowdhury (nee' Guhathakurta), graduated in chemistry from Calcutta University in 1955 and completed his master's degree in 1957 from the Rajabazar Science College, Calcutta University.
 Enrolling for his doctoral research under the guidance of the renowned chemist and Shanti Swarup Bhatnagar laureate, Sadhan Basu, he secured a PhD and moved to the US for his post-doctoral research which lasted three years, working at the Pennsylvania State University during 1961–62 and at the University of Chicago from 1962 to 1964.
 On his return to India the same year, he started his career as a pool officer at Indian Association for the Cultivation of Science (IACS) and stayed there till 1966 when he joined Presidency College, Kolkata (the present-day Presidency University) as a faculty of the department of chemistry.
 He served the college for over a decade as a professor of chemistry.

 It was during this time, he was caught between a student unrest in the college and had to suffer manhandling by a section of the agitating students.
 The incident resulted in his absence from the college for almost a year and subsequent resignation from the college.
 He was the head of the department of chemistry at Presidency College when he left the institution to return to Indian Association for the Cultivation of Science as a professor in 1966 and when he superannuated in 1998, he had served IACS as the head of the department of physical chemistry since 1976.
 Post retirement, he served as a senior scientist of the Indian National Science Academy, a position he held till 2006.
 He also continued his association with the post graduate teaching programs of Calcutta University and Presidency College on honorary basis.

 Chowdhury's wife Sunanda Chowdhury taught at Muralidhar Girls' College.
 Their Son, Arindam is a professor at IIT, Bombay and daughter, Avantika is an economist.
 His elder sister Prof. Amita Datta is a noted economist who taught at Delhi University, Lady Brabourne and Presidency Colleges, Kolkata.
 His elder brother Dr. Subir Chowdhury was a director at IIM, Kolkata.
 The family lives in Kolkata.